Deploying ActiveMQ on Ubuntu 8.10

 sudo ln -s /usr/local/apache-activemq-5.2.0/service/activemq /etc/service/activemq

-Now turn the keys and start it up.
+Now fire it up.

 sudo svc -u /etc/service/activemq